 - Roberto may have been exploited, and you may still be able to do something about that;

-- People may try to take advantage of you as Roberto’s agent; and
+- People may try to take advantage of you as Roberto’s represenative payee or VA fiduciary; and

 See "Common Signs" for some instances where it may be reasonable for you to suspect that Roberto is being financially exploited and what you can do.